Eating for IBS is a key strategy for managing all IBS symptoms. But there are some common pitfalls.

 Since most fruits, vegetables, and whole grains have a lot of insoluble fiber, and that's a big trigger for my IBS symptoms, I don't eat these foods at all anymore.
 Is that okay?

-Nope, it's definitely not a good idea to simply avoid insoluble fiber foods altogether.
+Nope, it's definitely not okay to simply avoid insoluble fiber foods altogether.
 Insoluble fiber is found in fresh fruits, vegetables, whole grains, legumes, and nuts, and you can tell at a glance that these are among the very healthiest foods in the world.
 If you don't eat them you're setting yourself up for serious long-term health problems.

 The number one rule here is: Never eat insoluble fiber alone or on an empty stomach.
 Always eat it with a larger quantity of soluble fiber foods, and ideally with a dose of your soluble fiber supplement as well, and you will help keep your IBS stable.